garethtdavies/zqw-docs/docs/using-zec-qt-wallet.md

 * Linux: `~/.zcash/zcash.conf`

 ## Connecting to an external `zcashd`

+If youu have an external `zcashd` running zec-qt-wallet will attempt to connect to it.

 !!! danger "Exposing "
     Using the RPC port over a remote interface is NOT RECOMMENDED, because